-This excellent alternative to Klaviyo boasts a super-duper intuitive interface.
+Mailchimp is one of the best Klaviyo alternatives that boasts a super-duper intuitive interface.
 It’s so easy to get started on MailChimp, since it employs manageable functionalities, and overall, a visual editor that’s easy to use.
 What’s more, they offer some unusual channel integrations, such as adding Instagram ads to the usual Facebook and Google ads we get to see with automation tools.
 Their automation gets the job done.
 Anyway, I think that the workflow could have been a bit more clear in terms of editing and visualization, and their workflow set-up abilities are definitely on the rigid side, with a lot of useful tools missing completely, like changing a customer's state once he completed a workflow.

 Pros of choosing Mailchimp:

 Hefty data reporting - What’s great is that you’ll never second-guess what is or isn’t working for your email marketing because they provide all of the data you need to make clever marketing decisions.
 From engagement and growth reports to revenue reports, and sales tracking campaign stats are easy to monitor, even for the greenest of marketers.

 It’s polite to your bank account.
 In case your company is extra budget-conscious, then I’m sure you’re gonna be a huge fan of their pricing because it’s one of the cheaper alternatives for really small businesses.